Your violin is safest at home.

 A cheap option is to take advantage of material you already have at home.
 For example, you can make balls of newspaper and use those as cushioning material.

 Remember that 90% of shipping damage is due to poor packaging, so a good box and good protection will go a long way toward preventing damage.
+A violin costs a lot, so go ahead and spend a bit more to make sure your investment is protected.

 Step 3: Reinforce And Label The Exterior Of The Box